 Since 1996 Hunter Stoves has once again established itself at the forefront of the market place, with a loyal dealership network.
-Initially the company set about re-designing a new range of stoves, now the Herald range.
-From here the company grew, expanding its operations into the adjoining factory units and formed a Research and Development department to focus on design stoves that are more efficient.
+Initially, the company set about re-designing a new range of stoves, now the Herald range.
+From here the company grew, expanding its operations into the adjoining factory units and forming a Research and Development department to focus on designing stoves that are more efficient.

-In 2008, Hunter Stoves Ltd bought a site in Camelford, Cornwall and initially re-located the Research and Development department there, but now incorporates the manufacturing of the stoves as well.
+In 2008, Hunter Stoves Ltd bought a site in Camelford, Cornwall, and initially re-located the Research and Development department there, but it now incorporates the manufacturing of the stoves as well.

-In 2015 we rebranded as the Hunter Stoves Group bringing all stove brands under the Hunter Stoves Group umbrella, including Herald, HS Gas, Di Lusso, Avalon, Cleanburn, Eco-ideal and Parkray brands.
+In 2015 we rebranded as the Hunter Stoves Group, bringing all stove brands under the Hunter Stoves Group umbrella, including Herald, HS Gas, Di Lusso, Avalon, Cleanburn, Eco-ideal and Parkray brands.
 There are over 200 different designs of multifuel and wood stoves across the brands.
-The company employees over 55 people and distributes to most western European countries, South Africa, New Zealand and Japan.
+The company employs over 55 people and distributes to most western European countries, South Africa, New Zealand and Japan.

-At the Hunter Stoves Group we are committing ourselves to the research and development of stove technologies that are highly efficient and can provide ‘green’ heating for the 21st Century.
+At Hunter Stoves Group we are committing ourselves to the research and development of stove technologies that are highly efficient and can provide ‘green’ heating for the 21st century.